ChuckFinley404/peerflixlauncher/README.md

 # peerflixlauncher
-A light and simple terminal based launcher for Peerflix.
+a light and simple terminal based launcher for Peerflix

 Requirements